 The Silver Mountain Experience (10 miles)

 A character touring experience with the Magic of Woo Hoo Wood and the terror of the Black Chasm as options, plus play areas, gem panning and more.

 Glasfryn Parc Bowling and Activities (11 miles)

 Glasfryn Parc Bowling and Activities

-Wakeboarding behind a cable on our lake (8yrs+); Go Karting with senior and junior go kart tracks; quad bike trekking (separate circuit for children); archery; ten pin bowling (licensed bar until late and homemade food until 9pm); Indoor Soft Play Centre and Ball Pool; Outdoor play area; Cafe and Dining Room with piano bar; award-winning Farm Shop; camping facilities and self catering cottages.
+Wakeboarding behind a cable on our lake (8yrs+); Go Karting with senior and junior go kart tracks ; quad bike trekking (separate circuit for children); archery; ten pin bowling (licensed bar until late and homemade food until 9pm); Indoor Soft Play Centre and Ball Pool; Outdoor play area; Cafe & Dining Room.

 Inigo Jones Tudor Slate Works